|Field||Primary Sources||Secondary Sources|

 Textbooks, scholarly, and popular works about a field or topic.

-Treaties, laws, constitutions, census data, other government data.
+Treaties, laws, constitutions, court cases, census data, other government data.

 Journals, diaries, letters, speeches, autobiographies of people involved in the event.